Interest-Only Mortgages and Consumption Growth: Evidence from a Mortgage Market Reform

 47 Pages Posted: 6 Mar 2020 Last revised: 9 Nov 2020

 Date Written: February 6, 2020

-We use detailed household-level data from Denmark to analyze how the introduction of interest-only mortgages affected consumption expenditure and borrowing.
-Four years after the reform interest-only mortgages constituted 40 percent of outstanding mortgage debt.
-Using an ex-ante measure of exposure motivated by financial constraints, we show households who are more likely to use an IO mortgage, increased consumption substantially following the reform.
-The increase in consumption is driven by borrowing at the time of refinancing and by borrowers with lower pre-reform leverage ratios.
-Our results show changes in the mortgage contract can have large impacts on consumption expenditure.
+Mortgage finance innovation came into prominence in many economies prior to the Great Recession.
+In this paper we use detailed household-level data to analyze how the introduction of interest-only mortgages in Denmark affected consumption expenditure and borrowing.
+Using an ex-ante measure of exposure to the interest-only mortgage reform motivated by mortgage-payment and leverage constraints, we show that households who are more likely to use an interest-only mortgage increased consumption substantially following the reform.
+The increase in consumption is largely financed by borrowing at the time of refinancing and by borrowers with lower pre-reform leverage ratios.

 JEL Classification: D14, E21, G21